 Many designers fail to compress their images before uploading them to the web, and the overall impact of this can be dramatic with image-intensive designs that will slow your site.

 It is therefore in your best interests to optimize your images for the internet before you upload them to your website.
-Most popular free tools to help you optimize your images.

 A good popular plugin to optimize images that have already been uploaded is WP Smush.it.
 Another good popular WordPress plugin that will automatically and losslessly optimize your images as you upload them to your blog is EWWW Image Optimizer.